 The praying mantis species include more than 2000 different species, that are categorized in several families.
 Some of these families are:

-- The Genus Deroplatys, better known as Dead Leaf Mantis
+- The Genus Deroplatys, better known as Dead Leaf Mantis.
+One example would be Deroplatys Desiccata, one of the biggest praying mantis species.

 - The Genus Eramiaphila or also referred to as Desert Mantis

-- The Genus Hierodula, that includes several rather large species such as the Giant Asian Mantis
+- The Genus Hierodula includes several rather large species such as the Hierodula Majuscula and the Hierodula Membranacea.

 - The Genus Majangella, that camouflages itself between moss